 M-atriarch class children, on the other hand, are put into the role of a symbiotic babysitting species.
-Before eyegrets were modified as use for capture creatures, they had a symbiotic relationship with a lizard-like species that raised their young in exchange for shelter, protection, and food.
+Before eyegrets were modified as use for capture creatures, they had a symbiotic relationship with a species that raised their young in exchange for shelter, protection, and food.
 As such, the M-atriarch notail takes care of the chicks and receives a guard and a regular supply of food in return for their efforts.
 However, if any chick dies while in the notail’s care, the eyegret will attack and kill them.
 At the same time, though, the notail children can’t afford to get too attached to the eyegret chicks; few will live much longer than a week as the eyegret parent almost immediately turns on them, and any that do will be driven off and never seen again if they don’t want to be ripped apart.
 This trains the M-atriarch notails to take proper care of notail children in the future, while at the same time not getting too sentimental over them.

 An U-ndercover class with an eyegret capture creature will typically go through 150-200+ disguises throughout their time in the forest, while a M-atriarch class will typically raise 700-1000+ eyegret chicks to maturity.